AbhinavPatel271/RIde_Sharing_website/README.md

 - **User Authentication**: Sign-in is restricted to IIT Indore students using their `@iiti.ac.in` email.
 - **Create a Ride**: Users can create a ride by entering relevant details like source, destination, date, time, and available seats.
 - **View Available Rides**: Users can browse all pending rides with at least one available seat.
-- **Ride Requests**: Users can send and receive requests for sharing rides.
+- **Ride Requests**: Users can send and receive requests along with a mesaage for sharing rides.
 - **Manage Requests**: Users can view sent and received requests and respond accordingly.
+- **Repeated Requests**: If a user made a ride request to someone and the ride creator doesn't want to respond to the request(due to personal reasons), then the user cannot send the request again and again.
 - **Ride Search**: Search for rides based on source, destination, or both.
 - **Pending Rides**: A dedicated page to manage pending rides, mark them as complete, and provide ratings.
 - **Ride History**: Users can view their completed rides, see details of ride partners, and check an averaged rating based on feedback from all ride partners.